guaguabujianle/E3Relax/README.md

 - `python train_oc22.py --data_root your_data_path/oc22 --val_type val_ood --num_workers 4  --batch_size 32 --steps_per_epoch 1600  --save_model` for OOD setting.

 ### Test the Model
-To evaluate the EquiRelax model, specifically on the XMnO dataset, run the following command, replacing your_data_path and your_model_path with the appropriate paths:
+To evaluate the E3Relax model, specifically on the XMnO dataset, run the following command, replacing your_data_path and your_model_path with the appropriate paths:
 - `python test.py --data_root your_data_path/cifs_xmno --model_path your_model_path/model.pt`

 This process can be similarly applied to the MP and C2DB datasets.
 If you are using WandB for tracking experiments, the saved model can typically be found at ./wandb/run-xxx/files/model.pt, where xxx represents specific run information.